pminina01/readthedocs/WebService-target.md

 ### Header Options
 * **headers** - The array of Http-headers to be passed.
-Collection
+Collection Each collection item is represented by `<header />` element with the following attributes:
   * **name** - Name of the header parameter.
   * **layout** - Layout that should be use to calculate the value for the parameter.
 Layout Required.